 (4) Any action taken by the Commissioner to deny, revoke or suspend a credential pursuant to 5 M.R.S.A. §10004 shall be a public record.

-(5) Although records of criminal convictions may be public records, any information obtained by the Department through fingerprint-based Criminal History Records Checks is confidential.
+(5) Although records of criminal convictions may be public records, any information obtained by the Department through fingerprint-based CHRC is confidential.
 The procedures that must be followed by an applicant to gain access to his/her criminal history record information are specified in Maine statute.

-(6) Non-identifiable aggregate data relating to the Criminal History Records Checks Program shall be released only after consultation with the Attorney General of the State of Maine.
+(6) Non-identifiable aggregate data relating to the CHRC Program shall be released only after consultation with the Attorney General of the State of Maine.

 SECTION 9.
 Local Credentialing Committee (LCC)